Thomas-Markhorst/thomas-markhorst.github.io/_publications/2021-01-07-perf-analysis-slam.md

 date: 2021-07-01
 venue: 'TU Delft Repository'
 paperurl: 'http://academicpages.github.io/files/2021-07-01-bsc-thesis.pdf'
-citation: 'Thomas Markhorst, Jan van Gemert.
+citation: 'Thomas Markhorst, Jan C. van Gemert.
 (2021). &quot;Performance analysis of Simultaneous Localization and Mapping to reconstruct aircraft engines in 3D.&quot; <i>TU Delft Repository</i>.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.